About the Rheumatology Fellowship Program

 - Intellectual Drive and Scholarship

 This is a three-fellow, two-year rheumatology fellowship, with either one or two new fellows entering each year.
-We will interview and match to fill two positions starting 1 July 2020.
-Our aim is to produce proficient clinician practitioners and clinician educators with teaching skills and background to teach and practice evidence-based health care.
+We will interview and match to fill one position starting 1 July 2021.
+Our aim is to produce extraordinarily proficient clinicians and clinician educators with teaching skills and background to teach and practice evidence-based health care.
 The program is designed to satisfy the ABIM requirements for rheumatology subspecialty examination.

 In accordance with the observation of Joseph Joubert (French moralist and essayist), “To teach is to learn twice over,” we believe that that those destined to become clinicians will gain just as much from teaching experiences as future clinician educators.
 Thus, we have a single track for future rheumatology clinicians and future clinician educators.

 There are three rotations, each lasting four months yearly:

 - VCUHS Inpatient Consult Rotation , where each fellow encounters a large variety of inpatient inflammatory rheumatic disorders and diagnostic problems.